 In the 'TCP port' field, specify the port number on which the web application runs on your home network.

 The rule to access the web interface of QNAP network storage will look like this:

 4. Once configured, the home network device will be available via the following 4th-level domain name from the Internet:

 That being said, the Keenetic router has a private IP address for the Internet connection.

-NOTE: Important!
-If you have changed the pre-installed Keenetic management port from 80 to one of the following: 81, 280, 591, 777, 5080, 8080, 8090 or 65080, then access the home network resources via the 4th level domain will also be via the changed port.
+If you have changed the pre-configured Keenetic management port 80 to another one, then accessing the home network resources via the 4th level domain will also be via the changed port.
 For example, for port 777: